This post was originally published on November 15, 2016 and has been updated for accuracy and comprehensiveness.

 Some technology predicted that not only came true, but came to fruition much earlier than anticipated, include:

-If many of the devices on The Jetsons already exist, what could possibly come next?
+If many of the gadgets on The Jetsons already exist, what inventions could possibly come next?

 What the Future Has in Store